Allison Hueman: The Golden State Warriors and the Golden State Valkyries

+In 2025, Hueman created a 215-foot mural at the entrance of the new training facility for the Golden State Valkyries in Oakland.
+The piece, which depicts women warriors cloaked in swirling hues of purple, white, and black, evokes the Sistine Chapel mural painted by Michelangelo.

+Television appearances

 In 2013, Allison Hueman was featured in season 8, episode 27 of Pawn Stars “Say It, Don't Spray It.”
 During the episode she is seen painting a mural of the main cast on the garage door of the Gold and Silver Pawn shop.
 The mural is still there today and is similar in design to Mount Rushmore.